 At the age of 36 I would’ve never thought I could be diagnosed with colorectal cancer.
 I thought that was a cancer for “older people”.
 But, guess what?
-After having some digestion issues and thinking I had an ulcer, I went to the doctor and was told I needed an emergency CT scan and a colonoscopy.
+After feelings of fatigue, having some digestion issues and thinking I had an ulcer, I went to the doctor and was told I needed an emergency CT scan and a colonoscopy.
 What?
 I’m too young to have a colonoscopy, or so I thought.
-Turns out, the results came back and I most certainly had a tumor in my colon which was diagnosed as cancer.
+Turns out, the results came back and I had multiple polyps and a tumor in my colon which was diagnosed as cancer.
 Not only was I shocked, but my doctors were as well.
 I was a pillar of good health and had no cancer running in my family.
 How did this happen?

 Just as quickly as I was diagnosed, I was scheduled to have surgery to have a foot of my colon removed.
 After surgery I would be staged and would be advised on my treatment plan.

 The surgery was successful.
 The tumor was removed along with several lymph nodes.
 The doctors were pretty confident that I was stage 2, which meant that I would not have to go through any chemotherapy or radiation.
 However, after the pathologist looked at my case and tested the lymph nodes that were removed, he made his evaluations and staged me at 3b.
 Disappointment struck.
 I was told that I would have to endure 12 rounds of chemo in a 6 month period.

 I never realized how common colorectal cancer was until having to go through it myself.
 I’ve met several people that that have been in my situation; they were young, healthy and had colon cancer.
 According to the American Cancer Society, colorectal cancer is the third most common cancer diagnosed in both men and women in the United States.
 It’s estimated that in 2021 the number for colorectal cancer cases in the United States will be: